Byron/json-tools/README.md

 use json_tools::Lexer;

-for token in Lexer::new(r#"{ "face": "😂" }"#.chars()) {
+for token in Lexer::new(r#"{ "face": "😂" }"#.bytes()) {
 	println!("{:?}", token);
 }
 ```

 # Motivation

-This library may possibly never grow bigger than the 2 features originally mentioned, as it was created
+This library may possibly never grow bigger than the two features originally mentioned, as it was created
 as a workaround to missing features in [`serde`](https://github.com/serde-rs/serde).